 By the 1990s, the aging arena prompted discussions about building a modern replacement.
 After much deliberation, the Town of Halton Hills approved the construction of a new \$5.1-million arena on Queen Street East.
 The new arena opened on February 1, 1998, offering modernized facilities.
 While the new arena became the primary recreational facility, the old Prospect Park Arena remained unused for several years.
-In 2007, the site was repurposed with the construction of the Dufferin Rural Heritage Centre, a facility designed for indoor soccer and hosting the Acton Agricultural Society's Fall Fair Homecrafts exhibits.
+In 2007, the Prospect Park Arena was demolished, and the site was repurposed with the construction of the new Dufferin Rural Heritage Centre, a facility designed for indoor soccer and hosting the Acton Agricultural Society's Fall Fair Homecrafts exhibits.